piplewis/pais/README.md

 Change my username (piplewis) to yours, edit the bootloader section for either bios or uefi (I use bios for testing on a virtual machine and uefi on my production box.)

-Forked Doc10's code and added what I needed.
+Forked Doc10's code and added what I needed https://github.com/document10/scriptsrep.

 Put this together on a Windows machine unfortunately so after using git clone I use dos2unix to convert, easily done.
 I will get this sorted though.